pavan-dangeti/aranya-ecommerce/README.md

 **Product art is generated SVG** — crisp at any size, no image assets, shared palette with the 3D materials.

-**Imagery/claims policy** — "traditionally used in Ayurveda" phrasing only; nothing claims certifications or outcomes.

 ---

 ## ♿ Accessibility & Performance